fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 yarn add package_name   # or npm i package_name

 # Add package as a devDependency.
-# Useful for build & testing-related tools.
+# For tools you need for local dev but not for prod builds (e.g. CLI and hot reload tools)
 yarn add -D package_name  # or npm i package_name --save-dev

 # Add package but specify a particular version or semver range